NahidaNahida/mstcs/README.md

-# MTSCs: Test Cases with Mixed States
+# mstcs
-This repository includes the code and data involved in the manuscript '*Preparation and Utilization of Mixed States for Testing Quantum Programs*'.
+This repository includes the all code and data involved in the paper "*Preparation and Utilization of Mixed States for Testing Quantum Programs*" that has been accepted as a journal-first paper at ACM Transactions on Software Engineering and Methodology (TOSEM).

-The author welcomes replicability works and further studies based on this repository.
-Should there be any technical and academic questions, please do not hesitate to contact the author (liyuechen@buaa.edu.cn).
+MSTCs (i.e., mixed-state test cases) is a new concept proposed in our paper.
+It suggests preparing and utilizing mixed states as the test inputs for quantum programs, since the mixed states have the power to represent multiple pure states in a probabilistic manner.
+The empirical evaluation of MSTCs is based on the quantum software development kits Qiskit, and the backend is selected as an ideal simulator.
+For more details, please refer to our paper.

 ## Release Notes

 ### Prelude

-The codes are updated due to the major revision of a submitted manuscript. (realised at 2025-03-06)
++ v1: The code was updated due to the major revision of a submitted manuscript (released at 2025-03-06).

-This repository is promised to keep iterating until the possible publication of the manuscript.
++ v2: This repository was refactored and updated for better replicability, where the raw experimental results reported in the paper are provided as well. (released at 2025-05-16).

-### Changes
+### Reported changes

+#### v1

 + Add a new folder `Linear Amplitude Function` corresponding to the newly introduced object program.
 + Add `xxx_defect6.py` for each object program folder, because of a newly included buggy version.